tfrere/portfolio-v2/content/projects/black-out/index.md

 description: Science fiction La Femis movie
 ---

+{{< leading text="This project is a collaboration with a team a La Femis" >}}

-{{< leading text="The science fiction piece takes place entirely indoors in a space shuttle on its return from Mars where five astronauts try to unmask the alien that has infiltrated their ship. " >}}
+The science fiction piece takes place entirely indoors in a space shuttle on its return from Mars where five astronauts try to unmask the alien that has infiltrated their ship.

 https://www.arri.com/en/company/arri-news/news-stories/news-stories-2020/neuer-inhalt-1-